 Generally, space your tomato seedlings two to three feet apart, in an area that receives full sun all day and has well-draining soil.
 A drip system is the best way to deliver steady, consistent water to the soil that will avoid wetting the leaves and plants.

 How to Plant Tomato Seeds

-Planting in a growing tray for indoor start: Fill each spot with soil leaving a quarter inch at the top.
-Put 2-3 seeds per container then sprinkle soil on top.
-Keep soil moist but not soaked.
+Place two to three seeds per container, then sprinkle soil on top.
+Keep the soil moist but not soaked.
 Once plants start forming, more water can be applied.
-Keep in area that allows for plenty of sunlight and rotate regularly.
-Directly planting in garden: Plant in rows with 2-3 seeds per section with about 2' separation from next section.
-Add stakes as needed to keep plants upright.
+Keep them in an area that allows for plenty of sunlight and rotate them regularly.

 Colorful Summer Harvest | Alice from North Carolina